hellenkavaya1/dsc-v3-tableau-cumulative-lab/README.md

 ### Part D - Create a Time Series Line Graph
+*For Part D, use lessons "Tableau Visualizations: Visualization Basics" and "Tableau Visualizations: Visualization Basics Lab" as a reference.*
 1. Create a new worksheet.
-2. Drag the `Longitude` and `Latitude` to the Row shelf and the Column shelf.
+2. Drag the `Sales` and `Order Date` pills from the Data pane to the Row shelf and the Column shelf.
+You will notice that `Sales` becomes `SUM(Sales)` and that `Order Date` becomes `YEAR(Order Date)`.
+On the `YEAR(Order Date)` pill, click the arrow directly to the right of the text on the `YEAR(Order Date)` pill.
+This will reveal a drop down menu.
+Select **Quarter** from the dropdown, which will change `YEAR(Order Date)` to `Quarter(Order Date)`.
-3. Change the title of the chart to "Quarterly Sales by Regional Manager".
+3. Change the title of the chart to "Quarterly Sales by Region".
 Change the font size to 16.
-Center the title and change the background to light gray.
+Center the title and change the background to light gray by right clicking the title, then using **Format Title > Shading dropdown**.
+4. Add `Sales` to the Marks card, and select the Size attribute.
+Then, add `Postal Code` to the Marks card and select the Detail attribute.
+This will populate the map with sales by postal code.
+5. Add `Regional Manager` to the Marks card, and select the Color attribute.
+Then, click the Color icon and select Edit Color.
+Then, select Lightning Default.
+Assign the following colors to each Regional Manager:

 <br>
 <br>